rpatterson/nOrg/doc/design.rst

 Format
 ======

 The following describes and defines a format that serves the principles.
+Other formats should be considered and debated.
+It may even be feasible and desirable to support multiple formats.

 nodes formatted as `MIME messages`_
     Each node formatted as one `MIME message`_.